-If the purchaser of a property is a company, then the lender will also usually require a debenture over the company’s assets.
-If a holding company (ie, a company which does not trade) purchases a property, then a lender will usually require a lease between the holding company and its trading company so that the monthly repayments under the mortgage can be secured.
+If the purchaser of a property is a company, then the lender will usually require a debenture over the company’s assets.
+If a holding company (ie, a company that does not trade) purchases a property, then a lender will usually require a lease between the holding company and its trading company so that the monthly repayments under the mortgage can be secured.

 The UK does not currently have a domestic legal framework that specifically governs inward foreign direct investment (FDI).

 Provided the lender has secured its mortgage through registration of a legal charge against the property asset with the Land Registry, there are usually no obstacles to enforcing its security in the case of a default.
-A lender will usually enforce the security by the appointment of a local planning authority (LPA) receiver who will manage the disposal of the property asset and repayment of the debt (together with cost of realisation) from the sale proceeds.
+A lender will usually enforce the security by the appointment of a local planning authority (LPA) receiver who will manage the disposal of the property asset and repayment of the debt (together with the cost of realisation) from the sale proceeds.

 The rules governing the priority between two different security interests over the same asset vary for different types of assets.